ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 	}
 }
 ```
+This is equivalent to the `std::ssize` variant above but for the following discussion we allow for very large containers, larger than `std::numeric_limits<ptrdiff_t>::max()`.

 A drawback is that there is an unsigned to signed conversion in the code.
-Not all `size_t` values can be represented in `ssize_t`.
+Not all `size_t` values can be represented in `ptrdiff_t`.
-It will work for `std::vector`, but it may not work for all container types.
+It will work for `std::vector`, but it may not work for any particular container type you may have.
 If you have a too large size, more than 9 quintillion for 64-bit, then that would become a negative value when cast to signed and the loop would not run.
 This is a case of "It works almost all the time.", which is really bad from a safety and security perspective since it makes the problem difficult to discover in testing.
+The fact that the loop doesn't run at all instead of for the first 9 quintillion elements may be an advantage since that will hopefully make it easier to detect.

 A more common way for the unsigned integer case is to detect the wraparound of the loop counter and stop when the index becomes larger than the container size, because that means that the counter wrapped around at zero.
-Instead of asking "Is `index` still above zero?" we ask "Is `index` still below the size?".
+Instead of asking "Is the index still above zero?" we ask "Is the index still smaller than the size?".
-This is the same test we always do with unsigned indices, so why not use it here as well?
+This is the same test we usually do with unsigned indices, with regular forward loops and index parameters, so why not use it here as well?
 ```cpp
 void work(Container& container)
 {